 The current standard in font formats.
 It contains both the screen and printer versions in a single file, and is compatible for both Windows and Mac.
 The file extension is .otf.

-A opening line in a paragraph that appears alone at the bottom of a page, or a word or very short line that appears by itself at the end of a paragraph.
+An opening line in a paragraph that appears alone at the bottom of a page.
+An orphan can also be a word or very short line that appears by itself at the end of a paragraph.

 A file format best used to represent documents and presentations.

 The smallest element of an image on a computer.